elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ```

 If you run into issues here, it likely means you'll have to configure your
-PostgreSQL installation or adjust the `username` and `password` fields at the
+PostgreSQL installation or adjust the database `username` and `password` fields
-bottom of the `config/dev.exs` file.
+at the bottom of the `config/dev.exs` file.
 You can also check out the
-[Appendix](#appendix) at the back of this book for more information on where to
+[Appendix](#appendix) at the back of this book for more information on
-get help with PostgreSQL.
+PostgreSQL.

 Since this is the first time we're running a command with our new application,
 we'll see that it takes time for the source code to compile.
 Elixir is based on